-(Amounts in millions, except per share amounts) 2022 2021 2020 Numerator: Net income attributable to 3M \$ 5,777 \$ 5,921 \$ 5,449 Denominator: Denominator for weighted average 3M common shares outstanding - basic 566.0 579.0 577.6 Dilution associated with the Company's stock-based compensation plans 1.6 6.3 4.6 Denominator for weighted average 3M common shares outstanding - diluted 567.6 585.3 582.2 Earnings per share attributable to 3M common shareholders - basic \$ 10.21 \$ 10.23 \$ 9.43 Earnings per share attributable to 3M common shareholders - diluted \$ 10.18 \$ 10.12 \$ 9.36
+(Amounts in millions, except per share amounts) 2022 2021 2020 Numerator: Net income attributable to 3M \$ 5,777 \$ 5,921 \$ 5,449 Denominator: Denominator for weighted average 3M common shares outstanding-basic 566.0 579.0 577.6 Dilution associated with the Company's stock-based compensation plans 1.6 6.3 4.6 Denominator for weighted average 3M common shares outstanding-diluted 567.6 585.3 582.2 Earnings per share attributable to 3M common shareholders-basic \$ 10.21 \$ 10.23 \$ 9.43 Earnings per share attributable to 3M common shareholders- diluted \$ 10.18 \$ 10.12 \$ 9.36

 Stock-based compensation: The Company recognizes compensation expense for its stock-based compensation programs, which include stock options, restricted stock, restricted stock units (RSUs), performance shares, and the General Employees' Stock Purchase Plan (GESPP).
 Under applicable accounting standards, the fair value of share-based compensation is determined at the grant date and the recognition of the related expense is recorded over the period in which the share-based compensation vests.
-However, with respect to income taxes, the related deduction from taxes payable is based on the award's intrinsic value at the time of exercise (for an option) or on the fair value upon vesting of the award (for RSUs), which can be either greater (creating an excess tax benefit) or less (creating a tax deficiency) than the deferred tax benefit recognized as income tax benefit/expense in the statement of income and, within the statement of cash flows, are classified in operating activities in the same manner as other cash flows related to income taxes.
+However, with respect to income taxes, the related deduction from taxes payable is based on the award's intrinsic value at the time of exercise (for an option) or on the fair value upon vesting of the award (for RSUs), which can be either greater (creating an excess tax benefit) or less (creating a tax deficiency) than the deferred tax benefit recognized as compensation cost is recognized in the financial statements.
+These excess tax benefits/deficiencies are recognized as income taxes.
 The extent of excess tax benefits/deficiencies is subject to variation in 3M stock price and timing/extent of RSU vestings and employee stock option exercises.